 To pathwork, find a quiet undisturbed place.
 Put your phone/picture at eye level about an arm’s length away.
 You want to be able to comfortably stare at your picture.
 Connect with your breath, ground yourself, then gaze gently at the image in front of you.
 After a few minutes, your vision will gain a warped or dreamlike quality.
-Allow it.
+Allow that to happen.

 Once you feel yourself entering a light altered state of consciousness, imagine walking into the picture and interacting with the being.
 Alternatively, you could imagine the figure springing to life.
 You may then choose to ask the figure questions such as, “Who are you exactly?”
 “What part of me represents you?”
 “What important lessons can you teach me?”
 “How can I integrate you into my waking life?” and so forth.

-The responses you receive may be symbolic, verbal or kinesthetic (bodily sensations).
-Once you are finished talking with the figure, thank them, then return to normal consciousness.
+The responses you receive may be symbolic, verbal, or kinesthetic (bodily sensations).
+Once you’re finished talking with the figure, thank them, then return to normal consciousness.
 Record your discoveries in your journal.

-Active imagination is similar to pathworking except it is done solely within your mind.
+Active imagination is similar to pathworking except it’s done solely within your mind.
 Carl Jung (that marvelous fellow) first came up with the idea of ‘active imagination’ for psychological self-discovery and used it in his own work.

 Active imagination basically involves going on an unstructured visual journey within your inner landscape.
-Unlike visualization, nothing is prescribed: it is all spontaneous.
+Unlike visualization, nothing is prescribed: it’s all spontaneous.

-For example, to work with a specific archetype, such as the Monk, you may choose to begin your active imagination within a monastery.
+For example, to work with a specific archetype such as the Monk, you may choose to begin your active imagination within a monastery.
 Let your imagination go wild and see what happens.
-Does a monk come into the place?
+Does a monk come into view?
 Perhaps a wise old owl flies in and then transforms into a mysterious hooded figure who then takes you on a journey?
 Maybe the floor opens up and you fall into a secret chamber.
 Virtually anything could happen.

 Make sure you ask the archetype questions and thank it once you’re done.
-Record in your journal everything you’ve experienced for reflection.
+Record in your journal everything you’ve experienced for reflection and deepening your self-awareness.
 Sometimes new layers of insight come when unpacking your archetypal journeys.